abcnorio/nspawn-aiml/Readme.md

 apt-get install --no-install-recommends [packages]
 ```

-- but check that all dependencies are given, if something fails, install the missing libraries/ tools
+- Check that all dependencies are given, if something fails, install the missing libraries/ tools.
-- Start the browser later ALWAYS as $USER and never as $ROOT or $USERAI to keep things separately
+- Start the browser later ALWAYS as $BROWSER user and never as $ROOT or $USERAI to keep things separately.
 - You can also adjust ownership permissions to separate the users from each other even more with `0660`, `0770`, etc. so that only user + group have access, but nobody else.
-- $ROOT is only a valid user for system administration, fortunate some browsers like to tell you it is not a good idea to play browser and root at the same time
+- `root` is only a valid user for system administration.
+Fortunate some browsers like to tell you it is not a good idea to play browser and be `root` at the same time

 Here are some browser examples under Linux: